Brand Analytics · Strategic Planning

 The Coherence Problem

-A two-point shift on a 100-respondent monthly tracker is well within the margin of error.
+A two-point shift on a monthly tracker wave - typically 250-300 respondents - is often within the margin of error.
 Teams spend significant budget - agency fees, tracker subscriptions, reporting time - to monitor changes that are, in most quarters, statistical noise.
-The 1-2% movements get presented in reviews, discussed in planning sessions, and used to justify decisions that were often made on other grounds entirely.
+The movements get presented in reviews, discussed in planning sessions, and used to justify decisions that were often made on other grounds entirely.
 But even when a score change is real, a tracker without a structural model cannot tell you whether it caused anything downstream.

 Quality up 3 points: did that improve consideration?
 Did it support price premium?
 Did it move alongside trust, or independently?
 Without a model of how brand perceptions interrelate and connect to commercial outcomes, you cannot answer any of those questions from the data.
 You can only speculate, and speculation acted on repeatedly produces incoherent brand communication.